 - ‘Brilliant, challenging and forward-looking teachers are the greatest asset any government can have in promoting educational reform and improvement in their country.’

-‘It means picking the right people to be teachers, and training them to have the capacity to teach all children, with all kinds of capacities, so that those children can fulfil themselves to the very best of their abilities’.
+‘It means picking the right people to be teachers, and training them to have the capacity to teach all children, with all kinds of capacities, so that those children can fulfill themselves to the very best of their abilities’.

 Notice how, always, the focus is on the outcomes for children/students/pupils, whatever we call them; the next generation.